Sadhan123qwe/Synthetic-customer-profiles-for-product-recommendation-week-6/README.md

 # Synthetic-customer-profiles-for-product-recommendation-week-6

-Build a Semantic Book Recommender with LLMs – Full Course
+Build a Semantic Book Recommender with LLMs

-This repo contains all of the code to complete the freeCodeCamp course, "Build a Semantic Book Recommender with LLMs – Full Course".
-There are five components to this tutorial:

     Text data cleaning (code in the notebook data-exploration.ipynb) Semantic (vector) search and how to build a vector database (code in the notebook vector-search.ipynb).
 This allows users to find the most similar books to a natural language query (e.g., "a book about a person seeking revenge").